deven-org/telemetry-functions/doc/METRICS.md

   /**
    * General information about the package.json.
-   * null if package.json cannot be fetched (status: 'networkError')
+   * null means the data could not be fetched due to reasons other than the file
+   * not existing (status: 'networkError').
    *
    * NOTE: this will always look at the root package json of the repo at the
    * state of the commit that was deployed.